Let’s get real. Every marketer on the planet is overwhelmed by the number and variety of marketing technology tools available today.

-Whether it be production scalability, web analytics, lead generation, brand promotion, or smaller fragments within those categories, you should be able to say “we need a technology that does x,” and then go find that solution.
+Whether it be production scalability, content workflow, web analytics, lead generation, brand promotion, or smaller fragments within those categories, you should be able to say “we need a technology that does x,” and then go find that solution.

 Simply browsing technologies and signing contracts without proper alignment can create what are sometimes called “Frankenstacks.”